 vinegar (balsamic or white wine)

 In a medium saucepan, add the water (for the couscous) and crumble in the chicken stock (1/2 cube for 2 people / 1 cube for 4 people).
 Bring to the boil.
-Add the currants (if using), couscous and a drizzle of olive oil.
+Add the currants, couscous and a drizzle of olive oil.
 Stir to combine, cover with a lid and remove from the heat.
 Set aside for 5 minutes, or until all the water is absorbed.
 Fluff up with a fork then set aside, uncovered.

 While the water is boiling, finely chop the cucumber.
-Finely chop the tomatoes.
+Finely chop the tomato.
 Pick the mint leaves and thinly slice (reserve a few leaves for garnish!).

 Heat a large frying pan over a medium-high heat.
 Add the slivered almonds and cook, tossing, for 3-4 minutes or until golden and toasted.
 Transfer to a plate.